-FORM 10-Q -----------

-(Mark One)

-x QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 o TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended June 30, 2018

-OR

-Commission File Number: 001-38410

-BioXcel Therapeutics, Inc

-(Exact Name of Registrant as Specified in its Charter)

-Delaware

-(State or other jurisdiction of incorporation or organization)

-82-1386754 (I.R.S.
-Employer Identification No.)

-555 Long Wharf Drive New Haven CT

-(Address of principal executive offices)

-(Zip Code)

-(Registrant's telephone number, including area code)

-780 E. Main Street Branford, CT 06405

-(Former name, former address and former fiscal year, if changed since last report)

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes x No o

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes x No o
+FORM 10-Q Mark (One) × QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SE ECURITIES EXCHANGE ACT OF 1934 Fo r the quarterly period ended June 30, 20 19 OR TTO SECTION 13 OR 15(d) OF THE SI or the transition period from ECURITIES EXCHANGE ACT OF 1934 to Commission File Number: 001-38410 Delaware BioXcel Therapeutics, Inc. (Exact Name of Registrant as Specified in its Charter) 82-1386754 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 555 Long Wharf Drive New Haven, CT (Address of principal executive office 28) 06511 (Zip Code) (475) 238-6837 (Registrant's telephone number, including area code) (Former name N/A, former address and former fiscal year, if changed sin ce last report) Sec urities registered pursuant to Section 12(b) of the A ct: Title of each class Common Stock, \$0.001 par value per share Trading Symbol(s) BTAI Name of each exchange on which registered Nasdaq Capital Market e Securities Exchange Act of 1934 during the preceding 12 h filing requirements for the past 90 days.
+Yes ⊠ No □ ndicate b v check mark whether the registrant has submitted ele ctronically every Interactive Data File required to be s submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer o

-Accelerated filer o

-Non-accelerated filer x (Do not check if a small reporting company) Small reporting company o
+Large accelerated filer \Box Accelerated filer \square Non-accelerated filer ⊠ Small reporting company \boxtimes

-Emerging growth company x
+Emerging growth company \boxtimes

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act. x
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \boxtimes

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes o No x
+Yes \square No \boxtimes

-The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding at August 7, 2018 was 15,645,545.
+The number of shares of the registrant's common stock, \$0.001 par value per share, outstanding at July 31, 2019 was 15,731,395.